tyroguru/BPFTrace-hol/syscalls.md

 me=1378425746961
 ```

-A few things to note from the above script and example:
+Things to note:

-- Recent builds of bpftrace now have Big String support which supports working with strings up to 32KB in size.
+* Recent builds of bpftrace now have Big String support which supports working with strings up to 32KB in size.
 The default size is still 128 bytes and therefore the `max_string` tunable parameter has been tuned to 31KB in the `config` block.
-- `char *`'s must be explicitly converted to strings using the `str()` builtin.
+* `char *`'s must be explicitly converted to strings using the `str()` builtin.
-- The `comm` builtin gives us the name of the process doing the write call.
+* The `comm` builtin gives us the name of the process doing the write call.
-- The output of multiple threads is interleaved. **Question**: can you think of another way of writing the script to obtain non-interleaved output?
+* The output of multiple threads is interleaved. **Question**: can you think of another way of writing the script to obtain non-interleaved output?
 (HINT: it's a very small modification).

 ### Return probes: